bitdump/BLHeli/BLHeli_32 ARM/README.md

 Posted here in the "Rev32.42 hex files" directory, is BLHeli_32 test code Rev32.42 (interpret as Rev32.4.2)

-The code has the following new fuctionality
+The code has the following new functionality
 - Added a sine modulation mode option
   This mode is a hybrid between sine operation and trapezoidal block commutation.
   It can make motors run slightly smoother and slightly more effective.